Work From Home Policy: A Definitive Guide For Managers

 11. Physical environment

-If you, as an employer, prefer your remote workers to work on a particular physical environment, don't forget to put in the policy.
+If you, as an employer, prefer your remote workers to work in a particular physical environment, don't forget to put in the policy.
 Many companies tend to test and approve the same before working remotely.

 All the specific requests regarding official security and client confidentiality must be stated in the policy.
 For example, if you don't want your remote worker to use a public WiFi, then that should be mentioned for employees to be cautious while working from a public place.